edgexfoundry/device-sdk-c/src/c/examples/terminal/README.md

 ./device-terminal -c res
 ```

-Note that for this example the service log is written to a file (`device-terminal.log`).
+Note that for this example the logging level is set to WARNING to keep the display clear in normal operation.
 To display a message on the terminal,

 ```
 curl -X PUT -d '{"Message":"Hello World", "Xposition":"35", "Yposition":"12"}' 0:49999/api/v1/device/name/Terminal/WriteMsg